ehtisham-sadiq/ehtisham-sadiq/README.md

 # 💫 About Me:

-<b>I'm Ehtisham Sadiq, a software engineer and machine learning enthusiast with a strong foundation in programming languages, ML frameworks, and data analysis.
-I'm passionate about utilizing machine learning techniques and NLP to drive meaningful business decisions.
-I'm always looking to collaborate on interesting projects related to machine learning, data analysis, and software development, and I believe in the power of teamwork to create real-world impact.<br>I'm constantly learning and seeking help from experienced professionals to enhance my expertise.
-Currently, I'm learning various machine learning algorithms, deep learning techniques, and NLP using Python, Pandas, NumPy, Seaborn, Matplotlib, Plotly, Scikit-Learn, TensorFlow, Keras, NLTK, spaCy, Gensim, and other related libraries.
-I'm excited about staying updated with the latest advancements in the field of AI and applying them to real-world projects.<br>Feel free to ask me about my projects, machine learning, data analysis, software engineering, or my Final Year Project (FYP) on a web application for the prevention of mental disorders in social media posts using NLP.
-I'm always eager to share my knowledge and experiences with others.
-And as a fun fact, I enjoy playing cricket and listening to Qawali music in my free time to rejuvenate my mind!</b>
+Hello! 😊 I'm Ehtisham Sadiq, a proficient Data Scientist and Machine Learning Engineer with expertise in programming languages, ML frameworks, and data analysis. 🚀 With a deep understanding of supervised and unsupervised learning techniques, I'm committed to delivering top-notch results.

+Passionate about the potential of artificial intelligence, I'm an avid learner and thrive in dynamic teams.
+My technical skills encompass Python, Pandas, NumPy, Seaborn, Matplotlib, Plotly, Scikit-Learn, TensorFlow, Keras, MySQL, MongoDB, and more, along with proficiency in NLP, Data Analysis, Data Visualization, and Statistical Analysis.

+I bring valuable experience as a Data Analyst, Data Science Intern, and ML Engineer, and have worked on impactful projects, including deploying ML models and building Face Recognition features using Hugging-Face and Langchain.

+Holding a Bachelor's in Software Engineering, I'm equipped with a strong academic foundation and have a track record of successful projects, like developing an NLP-based web app for mental health prevention. 📚

+In addition to my professional pursuits, I enjoy playing cricket 🏏 and find relaxation in Qawali music. 🎶

+Let's connect and explore groundbreaking possibilities in technology together.
+I'm eager to collaborate on meaningful projects and create innovative solutions that redefine the realm of AI and Data Science.

+Thank you for visiting my GitHub profile.
+Let's work together to drive impactful advancements! 🤝

 ## 🌐 Socials: